Sensative/strips-lora-translator-open-source/README.txt

 See LICENSE.txt for license and copyright information (MIT open source license).

-For TTN users we recommend using the https://gitlab.com/sensative/strips-lora-translator-ttn/-/blob/main/strips-ttn-decoder.js
-TTN decoder, which is a simplified version of this project adapted to TTN.
+For TTN users we recommend https://gitlab.com/sensative/strips-lora-translator-ttn/ TTN decoder, which is a simplified version of this project adapted to TTN.

 The code comes in the following files: